 Yes, the photographers 'eye' is important, but so is their spark.
 The one won't work without the other.

-Victor H. Schlosser is a photographer, writer, and Web Site Designer/Consultant.
-He writes about Photography, Marketing, and the Internet, with articles being published both online and in print.
+Victor H. Schlosser is a photographer, videographer, and speaker.
+He writes about Photography, Marketing, and Networking, with articles being published both online and in print.

 This report © Copyright 2005, Victor H. Schlosser - All Rights Reserved